kennyHH/Challs/Forensics/glitch_gif/Readme.md

 ## Files

-- `final_glitch.gif` or `final_glitch_2.gif`- The glitched GIF
+- `glitch.gif` or `glitch_2.gif`- The glitched GIF's

-Animation in Final_glitch.gif is faster.
+Animation in `glitch.gif` is faster.
 Both contain a flag.
 Pick only one for the challenge.

 ## Objective